-You may need to talk with your medical team before you can answer these questions, and you may not have some answers until you’ve started treatment.
-Remember that you do not need to share all the details of your diagnosis and treatment with your employer.
-You only need to tell them about anything that may impact upon your ability to work or cause a health and safety risk for yourself or others.
+You may need to talk with your healthcare team before you can answer these questions.
+Some answers may not be clear until you’ve started treatment.
+Remember that you do not need to share all the details of your illness with your employer.
+You only need to tell them about anything that may affect your ability to work or cause a health and safety risk for you or others.

 Talking to your employer

-- You may feel more confident if you practise the conversation with your family and friends.
+- You may feel more confident if you practise what you want to say with your family and friends.

-- Consider taking a support person with you to assist with the discussion.
+- Consider taking a support person with you to help with the discussion.

 - Request a meeting in a quiet, private place where you won’t be interrupted.
 Allow plenty of time for your discussion.

-- Come to the meeting with some ideas about your needs and how any impact on the workplace can be dealt with.
+- Come to the meeting with some ideas about your needs and how any effects on the workplace can be dealt with.

-- Reassure your manager of your commitment to your job.
+- Reassure your employer of your commitment to your job.

 - Keep notes about the discussion.
-Write down any agreed changes to your working arrangements for you and your manager to sign.
+Write down any agreed changes to your working arrangements for you and your employer to sign.